veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 3. Under **Share with user**, enter the email address of a user.
 You can add multiple users.
 4. Select the **Add** button to confirm.
 5. Select the **Share** button.
-6. In the dialog window that appears, decide whether you want to create and save in your storage a CSV file based on the data set you are sharing.

 Note that:
 * You can share a dynamic version of the data set.